Bert De Rybel

 Eliana graduated in 2015 as Master of Plant Biotechnology at University of Study of Milano.
 Then she started her PhD in the vascular development lab under supervision of Bert De Rybel.
 Her project aims to understand the specificity and the convergence of genetic pathways controlling the cell division orientation during formation of vascular tissues in plant.

 Helena graduated in 2017 with a Master of Science in Biochemistry and Biotechnology at the University of Ghent, after which she started doing her PhD in the vascular development lab under supervision of Bert De Rybel.
-Her PhD project focusses on the influence of mechanical stress on vascular proliferation in plants and the molecular network behind it.
+Her PhD project focusses on the functional characterization of novel players downstream of the TMO5/LHW heterodimer complex.

 Jonah Nolf obtained the degree of professional Bachelor in Biomedical Laboratory Techniques with specialization in Pharmacy and Biotechnology at KAHO Sint-Lieven, Ghent-Belgium in 2006.
-Following his studies, he engaged himself to a technician position in the Department of Plant Biotechnology and Bioinformatics at Ghent University and in the Center for Plant Systems Biology at VIB.
+Following his studies, he engaged himself to a technician position in the Center for Plant Systems Biology at the Ghent University and as well as in the Center for Plant Systems Biology at VIB.
 Over the years, he acquired expertise in a whole array of molecular biology techniques that are needed in any modern biotech laboratory.
 His main focus of expertise has however been in protein research.
 He has been involved in many projects where proteins need to be analysed and purified.